-In response to feedback received in 2021 and a growing need to support patients where they are, FSR has launched an online peer-led support group for people living with sarcoidosis for more than six months.
-While 2022 will bring additional, more localized support group programming, our first, ever online support group will kick off in 2022.
-Each month, we will host two groups and participants can choose to participate in one of the two sessions offered.
+In response to feedback received in 2021 and a growing need to support patients where they are, FSR has launched an online peer-led support group for people living with sarcoidosis.
+While 2023 will bring additional, more localized community group programming through the FSR Global Sarcoidosis Clinic Alliance, we will continue to address the emotional needs of sarcoidosis patients everywhere through these virtual groups.
+Each month, FSR hosts three groups and participants can choose to participate in one of the three sessions offered.

 What is a support group?

 Talking with and learning from others who have had similar experiences can help patients deal with sarcoidosis.
 This support group is peer-led, meaning that it is facilitated by two people living with sarcoidosis.
-We are grateful that we have a retired licensed clinical social worker and a registered nurse who will be leading these groups.
+We are grateful that we have a retired licensed clinical social worker, a licensed professional counselor, and an FSR Patient Navigator who will be leading these groups.
 Please read more about our facilitators below.

 Purpose of the FSR Sarcoidosis Support Group

-These support groups are designed to provide a safe and supportive space for individuals who are living with sarcoidosis for six months or more.
+These support groups are designed to provide a safe and supportive space for individuals who are living with sarcoidosis.
 If you are newly diagnosed with sarcoidosis we encourage you to check out FSR’s Patient Navigator Program where you will find one-on-one peer support.

-In this group, members will respectfully listen to each other, share thoughts, feelings, provide validation, and offer encouragement to fellow group participants living with sarcoidosis.
-Facilitators will lead open discussions for members to support the complex variety of concerns related to the emotional toll of managing this disease.
-These virtual support groups will help bring community members together virtually during this time of COVID.
+In this group, members respectfully listen to each other, share thoughts, feelings, provide validation, and offer encouragement to fellow group participants living with sarcoidosis.
+Facilitators lead open discussions for members to support the complex variety of concerns related to the emotional toll of managing this disease.

-Sessions will be held twice each month; due to space limitations, you may choose to attend one.
-It does not need to be the same session each month, folks will not be admitted to both sessions in the same month.
+Sessions are held three times each month; due to space limitations, you may choose to attend one.
+It does not need to be the same session each month, folks will not be admitted to all sessions in the same month.

 How to register